colinbate/minimald6/README.md

 File name format is `{[currentyear}}-{{currentmonth}}-{{currentday}}-{{rpgname}}.md`.
 Example: `2018-01-18-minimald6-rpg-name.md`.

-Verify that the chosen date is not in use for the RPG you want first.
+Verify that the chosen date is not in use for the game you want first.

 ### File Format
 Example format below.
-Copy and paste and change for the playbook you're submitting.
+Copy and paste the change for the game you're submitting.
 You can also choose an existing file as a template.

 ```yaml
 ---